-The first option is to change the Varnish’s vsl_mask Run Time Parameter to log
+The first option is to change the Varnish Cache’s vsl_mask Run Time Parameter to log

-VCL_trace messages to Varnish’s Shared-memory Log (VSL) from which Varnishlog reads.
-In almost every version of Varnish, you will then see in Varnishlog an extra line labelled VCL_trace reporting the line number and character position within your VCL as each VCL statement is executed.
+VCL_trace messages to Varnish Cache’s Shared-memory Log (VSL) from which varnishlog reads.
+In almost every version of Varnish Cache, you will then see in varnishlog an extra line labelled VCL_trace reporting the line number and character position within your VCL as each VCL statement is executed.
 This makes it easier to follow the path through your code and why particular headers are modified or particular subroutines get called.

-The second option is to change Varnish’s vsl_reclen Run Time Parameter to increase the maximum size of an entry in the VSL.
+The second option is to change Varnish Cache’s vsl_reclen Run Time Parameter to increase the maximum size of an entry in the VSL.
 By default, the

 vsl_reclen is capped at 255 bytes which means that entries can be truncated, especially the

 RespHeader entries if your site uses particularly long query strings or many long cookies.
 When your VCL is making decisions based on these values, but the relevant portion has been omitted from the log, it can be very confusing trying to following the logic.

 VCL_trace option is already enabled in vclFiddle, and both options can be controlled in Section’s Developer PoP via the